findaheng/Scenic/examples/carla/Behavior_Prediction/README.md

 # Behavior Prediction Scenario Descriptions

-The following includes a library of 30 Scenic scripts written specifically for use with CARLA simulator.
+The following includes a library of SCENIC programs written for use with CARLA simulator.
 Scenarios were created primarily for the testing of behavior prediction models, though they may be used in general cases.
 Inspiration was drawn from multiple sources, including [NHSTA's Pre-Crash Scenarios](https://rosap.ntl.bts.gov/view/dot/41932/dot_41932_DS1.pdf), the [INTERACTION dataset](https://github.com/interaction-dataset/interaction-dataset), the [Argoverse Motion Forecasting dataset](https://www.argoverse.org/data.html#forecasting-link), and the [CARLA Autonomous Driving Challenge](https://leaderboard.carla.org/scenarios/).
 </br>